wasmerio/wasmer-js/packages/wasm-terminal/README.md

 **NOTE:** Remember to include the CSS file mentioned at the beginning of the "Quick Start" section.

-## Documentation
+## Reference API

-For documentation on `@wasmer/wasm-terminal`, such as additional examples and a Reference API.
-Please take a look at the [Wasmer Docs](https://docs.wasmer.io/wasmer-js/wasmer-js).
+The Reference API Documentation can be found on the [`@wasmer/wasm-terminal` Reference API Wasmer Docs](https://docs.wasmer.io/wasmer-js/reference-api/wasmer-js-reference-api-wasm-terminal).

 ## Browser Compatibility